t4ss5t/firEmergencyOnRPi/README.md

 # firEmergencyOnRPi

-Run firEmergency on a raspberry pi with fax input by a "Fritz Box" and fax processing with OCR engine tesseract.
+Run firEmergency on a Raspberry Pi with fax input by a "Fritz Box" and fax processing with OCR engine tesseract.

 ## Install packages